flexanalytics/flexit-docs/docs/install.md

 ### Modify Configuration

 You can modify the FlexIt configuration from within the web application as an Admin at any point, as shown below.
 The database you chose to store content can be configured under “Content Database”.
 The server port and other settings can be configured under “Server Settings”.
-For detailed documenation on these and other configuration settings, see the [Administration](administration.md) guide
+For detailed documentation on these and other configuration settings, see the [Administration](administration.md) guide

 ![](https://i1.wp.com/flexitanalytics.com/wp-content/uploads/2018/05/flexit_admin_config.jpg)